Coverage Optimization using Generalized Voronoi Partition: Heterogeneous locational optimization problem

 The critical points are not unique, as with the standard Voronoi partition.
-But in the case of a generalized Voronoi partition, some of the cells could become null and such a condition can lead to local minima.
+But in the case of the generalized Voronoi partition, some of the cells could become null.
+Further, as in the case of homogenous sensors (that is, using standard Voronoi partition), the critical points/configuration correspond to local minima of the objective function (\ref{HLOP}).